Vav-Tharad district

-Vav-Tharad district is a district of Gujarat, India.
+Vav-Tharad district is the one of 34 districts of Gujarat, India.
 It is located on the eastern side of the Rann of Kutch and borders the southern side of the Rajasthan State.
-Its headquarters is at the city of Tharad.
+Its headquarters are at the city of Tharad.

-Vav-Tharad was carved out from the existing Banaskantha district on a 2 October 2025, making the newly existing thirty-fourth district of the Gujarat state of India.
+Vav-Tharad was carved out from the existing Banaskantha district on 2 October 2025, making it the thirty-fourth and newest district of the Gujarat.

 Geography

 The district is surrounded by Kutch district in the west, Banaskantha district in the east and Patan district in the south and the state of Rajasthan in the north.
 The West Banas River flows through its southern parts.
 There is an 800 year old temple of Lord Shiva in Ujjanwada village and there is a Ganga Kund where the Matri Pitr Tarpan ceremony is performed.
 The importance of this village is considered as sacred as Kashi Vishwanath, Somnath and Siddhapur.

 Administrative Divisions

 Vav-Tharad district comprises eight Talukas: